Skip to content

 Observability with OpenTelemetry

-• Universal Compatibility: Export to any OpenTelemetry backend (Google Cloud, Jaeger, Prometheus, Datadog, etc.)
+• Universal compatibility: Export to any OpenTelemetry backend (Google Cloud, Jaeger, Prometheus, Datadog, etc.).

-• Standardized Data: Use consistent formats and collection methods across your toolchain
+• Standardized data: Use consistent formats and collection methods across your toolchain.

-• Future-Proof Integration: Connect with existing and future observability infrastructure
+• Future-proof integration: Connect with existing and future observability infrastructure.

-• No Vendor Lock-in: Switch between backends without changing your instrumentation
+• No vendor lock-in: Switch between backends without changing your instrumentation.

 SettingEnvironment VariableDescriptionValuesDefault